-- Perimenopause: During this time leading up to menopause, your periods are often irregular.
+- Perimenopause: During this time leading up to menopause, a woman’s periods are often irregular.
 This transition phase can last up to eight years and ends one year after your final menstrual period.

 - Postmenopause: Symptoms, including hot flashes, may continue in the years after menopause, though they usually decrease in frequency and intensity.

-- Premature ovarian insufficiency: This condition occurs when a woman’s ovaries stop working before age 40.
-While women may still have irregular periods, they often experience symptoms of menopause such as hot flashes and night sweats.
+- Primary ovarian insufficiency: This condition occurs if the ovaries stop functioning correctly before age 40.
+Primary ovarian insufficiency may occur with irregular periods and cause menopause symptoms like hot flashes and night sweats.